gdanko/enpass/README.md

 # enpass

+## Introduction
-## I wrote some Python scripts to manipulate my Enpass database, but I wanted to do more.
+I wrote some Python scripts to manipulate my Enpass database, but I wanted to do more.
 I wanted a portable binary that can be used to read and parse my Enpass data.
 There is already an amazing project [here](https://github.com/hazcod/enpass-cli.git), but I wanted to make the CLI a little more intuitive and add some features to it.
 I borrowed the logic from hazcod's project and used Cobra to build the CLI.

 ## Requirements
 * golang 1.22+